ioannides-agg/LostInPieces2025/README.md

 - Python 3.13 or higher

 For this Project we use the UV package manager for Python.
+Ruff is also used for formatting and linting.
 To install UV, follow the instructions on the [official UV website](https://docs.astral.sh/uv/).

 Once UV is installed, navigate to the project directory and run the following command to install the required dependencies:

 ```bash